This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Bavette Steak is one of those cuts of beef that doesn’t get near the glory it deserves.

-Part of the reason is that it gets confused often with flank or skirt steak, but bavette steak is an entirely different cut of beef.
+Part of the reason is that it gets confused often with flank or skirt steak, but bavette steak is not exactly either of those cuts.

 When cooked and sliced properly, it’s one incredibly tender and delicious cut – and a personal favorite of mine for the meat in a fajita dinner.